-Only limited mail order facilities exist an the U.K, at present.
-"Bibette" dresses, each of which has 2 reversible removable panels which button into the centre front, in sizes suitable for girls up to six years are available from the Spastics Society.
-Some of the clothing, including open backed nightwear, recommended by the DLAG of the CCD is described in a list of items which are available from the Army & Navy Stores .
+Only limited mail order facilities exist in the U.K. at present.
+"Bibette" dresses, each of which has 2 reversible removable panels which button into the centre front, in sizes suitable for girls up to six years are available from the Spastics Society (15).
+Some of the clothing, including open backed nightwear, recommended by the DLAG of the CCD (11) is described in a list of items which are available from the Army & Navy Stores (16).